Open Range (2003 film): Box office

-Open Range was a success at the box office, making $14 million in its opening weekend in the U.S. across 2,075 screens.
+Open Range was a success at the box office, making $14 million in its opening weekend in the U.S. across 2,075 screens and ranking third behind S.W.A.T. and Freddy vs. Jason.
 Against a budget of $22 million, it finished its theatrical run with $58.3 million in North America and $10 million from foreign markets for a total of $68.3 million worldwide.

 Critical reception

 The film received mostly positive reviews, receiving a 79% rating on Rotten Tomatoes based on 184 reviews, with an average rating of 6.80/10.
 The site's consensus says, "Greatly benefiting from the tremendous chemistry between Kevin Costner and Robert Duvall, Open Range is a sturdy modern Western with classic roots."
+Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on 40 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Roger Ebert gave it three and a half out of four stars, calling it "an imperfect but deeply involving and beautifully made Western".
 Peter Bradshaw of The Guardian gave the film four out of five stars, writing, "Duvall gives his best performance in ages" in a "tough, muscular, satisfying movie".
+Marjorie Baumgarten of The Austin Chronicle wrote, "Yet Open Range, though visually lovely and ambitious, never soars to the heights achieved by Unforgiven.
+Costner's film lacks the moral complexity that might earn it a solid berth in the canon of the American Western".

 In particular, the gun fighting scenes were intentionally filmed in giant, wide shots and were praised for their intense realism by a number of critics, yet were the reason the film earned an R rating.
 Kevin Carr of FilmThreat.com said on the gun action in Open Range: "After The Matrix redefined action in the late 1990s, every crummy action sequence tries to repeat the power of 'bullet time' often with little success.
 The action in Open Range is filmed real time, grabbing the audience and showing them that when this kind of stuff happens in real life, it happens faster than you think it would."
 Moviola reviewed the film: (it) has "one of the most exciting final gunfights ever filmed".
 IGN, USA Today, Total Film, and Guns & Ammo all say the shootout scene is one of the best of all time.